 No question, you know this song.
-You've heard it in "Clerks 2," and in the part of any movie trailer where a kooky guy (or crew of guys) has to change their ways or take on a seemingly impossibly task.
+You've heard it in Clerks 2 and in the part of any movie trailer where a kooky guy (or crew of guys) has to change their ways or take on a seemingly impossibly task.
 Who knows what could happen?
 Craziness ensues!
 But no matter what does, you know that everything is going to be OK because it's "ABC" time, so go see their crappy movie!

-Here's the trailer for "Daddy Day Care" (you're welcome).
+Here's the trailer for Daddy Day Care (you're welcome).
 At 1:16 the song starts, giving us the perfect, cliche example of how Hollywood uses this song.

 That's right, if you have a child running amok or a clueless man learning anything in a movie, Tito Jackson is sure to get a check.